-The Ostrow School of Dentistry’s 24-month, certificate residency program trains one to two residents per year to be expert clinicians in orofacial pain with an emphasis on oral medicine.
-The program is has received initial accreditation from CODA.
+The Herman Ostrow School of Dentistry’s 24-month, certificate residency program trains one to two residents per year to be expert clinicians in orofacial pain with an emphasis on oral medicine.
+The program has received initial accreditation from CODA.

 CODA accredits the Ostrow School of Dentistry’s two distinct programs in advanced general dentistry education program in oral medicine and advanced general dentistry education program in orofacial pain as separate and distinct programs.